 JavaScript Placement: Script Tags and Source Files

-JavaScript that is intended to interact with elements in an HTML document must be bound to that document.
-This lesson will discuss using
+Accessing and manipulating HTML elements is what JavaScript Web development is all about.
+To interact with elements in an HTML document, scripts need to be bound to that document.
+This lesson will discuss using script tags to do just that.

 <head>